Skip to content

 - Renews external etcd certificates

-- Updates the Kubernetes secret apiserver-etcd-client
+- Updates the Kubernetes secret `apiserver-etcd-client` if api server is reachable

 - Renews all kubeadm certificates

-- Restart static control plane pods
+- Restarts static control plane pods

 - Cleans up temporary certs and backup folders (only if certificates are renewed successfully and cluster is healthy)